Priyanshu078/google_keep_notes_clone/readme.md

   11. Dark Mode, Light Mode and System Default theme options.
   12. Google Signin to get only those notes which you added using the signed in email id.
   13. Searching notes functionality.
+  14. Selecting multiple notes and moving to archive or trash or restoring them.

 ## Snaps